Kydran Jenkins

-Kydran Jenkins (born July 3, 2002) is an American college football defensive end and linebacker for the Purdue Boilermakers.
+Kydran Jenkins (born July 3, 2002) is an American professional football defensive lineman for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He played college football for the Purdue Boilermakers as a defensive end and linebacker.

 Early life

 Jenkins attended Jefferson County High School in Louisville, Georgia.
 He was rated as a three-star recruit and committed to play college football for the Purdue Boilermakers over offers from schools such as Missouri, Western Kentucky, South Florida, Navy, Liberty and Tulane.

 College career

 In 2021, Jenkins tallied 35 tackles with eight being for a loss, five sacks, and a pass deflections.
 In 2022, he recorded 32 tackles with eight being for a loss, four sacks, a pass deflection, and a forced fumble.
 In week 8 of the 2023 season, Jenkins recorded his first career collegiate touchdown off a fumble recovery versus Nebraska.
 He finished the season with 57 tackles with 15.5 being for a loss, seven and a half sacks, a pass deflection, two fumble recoveries, a forced fumble, and a touchdown, earning an all-Big Ten Conference honorable mention.